greenscreens-io/webcomponents/manual/install.md

 Another advantage of not "building" JavaScript Modules is [tree-shaking](https://en.wikipedia.org/wiki/Tree_shaking) support which allows loading only required modules on demand.

-However, we preapred Webpack configuration if there is a requirement to build a single library.
-Check inside [webpack.config.js](../webpack.config.js) for instructions.
+However, we preapred Rollup configuration if there is a requirement to build a single library.
+Check inside [rollup.config.mjs](../rollup.config.mjs) for instructions.

 <br>